 Hey presto, I had a new system.
 But what to call it?
 Easy.
 PilatesEVO; the evolution of Pilates.

 Right from the start I knew that PilatesEVO would not be the gospel according to Chris Hunt.
-I am humble enough to know that no one knows everything.
+I know that no one knows everything and I can learn so much from other people.
 So I decided that I would give all PilatesEVO teachers the opportunity to bring their own ideas to the system, ideas that can (and have) influenced the system worldwide.
 This to me was a real revolution.
 So many other systems tell the teacher exactly what to do and say, and often exactly when to do and say it.
 There is no space for individualism, no space for new ideas, no space for trust.

 PilatesEVO is a living and breathing system that will forever continue to organically grow with input from all the teachers.
 This makes me incredibly proud.